espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/The World's a Stage.md

 **Failure** The ritual has no effect.

 **Critical Failure** The performance is a dramatic and horrendous botch, and fate strikes out at the casters.
-You and each secondary caster are [[Doomed|Doomed 1]] for the next month, and this condition can't be removed by anything less than a wish or similarly powerful magic.
+You and each secondary caster are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Doomed|Doomed 1]] for the next month, and this condition can't be removed by anything less than a wish or similarly powerful magic.